What is Prime Cost?

 For an industry like furniture, wood and glue are treated as basic raw material and skilled labor is required for making the customized furniture as per the customer’s need, without that furniture could not be produced and turned into finished goods.

 Here 100 sheets of wood are used @ a cost of Rs 1500/- per sheet and 50Kg Glue used @ a cost of Rs 250/- per Kg.
 Then 5 works worked for 30 days at a cost of Rs 1000/- per worker per day hence we multiply all of these to calculate the amount of direct labor cost.
 The summation of all the costs is nothing but the Prime Cost.

 Important Points to Note

 - Production Department also uses this Cost as an important tool to effectively frame their costing budgets and implement the overall production process within the ambit of that budget.
-It also specifies the scope of improvement in the entire production line to reduce the cost of production by using economies of scales.
+It also specifies the scope of improvement in the entire production line to reduce the cost of production by using economies of scale.

 - Management then analyses the market and determines the customers’ demand, paying capacity, competitors’ pricing, and other strategies to enhance the supply of their products while offering the minimum selling price of the goods.
 They find break-even selling price and set margins on the products and below that price manufacturing and selling of products would not be beneficial to the company.